adeposting/notes/_pages/2025/06/03/automatically-set-cue-points-in-rekordbox-on-macos.md

 When you run the script, it will present a series of prompts:

 1. **Action Selection**: Choose from:
+	- Set memory cues from first beat of track
-   - Set memory cues
+	- Set memory cues from hot cue A
 	- Delete memory cues
 	- Set hot cues
 	- Clear hot cues
+	- Set 1.1 bars at first beat of track
-   - Set 1.1 bars
+	- Set 1.1 bars at hot cue A

 2. **Genre Selection**: Currently supports:
    - Drum & Bass (with specific cue point patterns)

+More genres coming soon!

 3. **Track Count**: Enter the number of tracks to process